GauriGA/VoiceLift_Website/README.md

       <h4>1.
 Prisoners Dashboard</h4>
 *   Education Service: Access educational resources and programs to enhance knowledge and skills.
 *   Lawyer Management System: This system serves as a freelancing platform for lawyers, enabling users to find and hire suitable legal representatives for individual cases efficiently.
 It features three user panels: users seeking legal assistance, lawyers offering services, and registered users eligible to send booking requests.
-The system employs following features: <br> <br>
+The User System employs following features: <br> <br>
           a. <i> Filtering search option</i>: Users can search for lawyers based on specific criteria. <br>
           b. <i>Booking system (general user)</i>: User can check out lawyer’s profile and send them booking request.
 Automatically an email will be generated and will be send to lawyer’s email.
 They will be able to see later whether their booking request is accepted or not. <br>
           c. <i>Secure Registration</i>: Users don’t have to give their password while registering.
 A secured password will be generated automatically and will be sent to the user into their private email.